qial/vjspout/README.md

 #### Recommended
 - Winamp & MilkDrop2 w/Spout
-- Resolume Avenue or VJ software to combine the two.
+- Resolume Avenue or other VJ software to combine the two.

 # Instructions
 To run in processing, create a folder called "code" and copy into it the